2024 Discovery Award winners

 Banting Discovery Award – Jarislowsky Fellowship

-Autophagy is a crucial process for keeping the body strong and healthy.
-Despite its importance, we still know little about how autophagy works in muscles on the molecular scale.
-Dr. Leduc-Gaudet project will focus on how certain pathways control the breakdown and creation of proteins, with a special emphasis on new genes involved in autophagy.
-Specifically, his team will use genetic, molecular, cellular, and physiological approaches to study how two autophagy genes – Mytho and Bcas3 – help regulate muscle mass and health in both normal and diseased conditions.
+Autophagy is important for keeping our bodies strong and healthy, but we still know little about how it works in muscles at the molecular level.
+Dr. Leduc-Gaudet’s project will study how certain pathways control the breakdown and creation of proteins, focusing on new genes involved in autophagy.
+Specifically, his team will look at how two genes – Mytho and Bcas3 – help regulate muscle mass and health in both normal and diseased conditions, using various genetic, molecular, cellular, and physiological methods.

 From right to left: Jean-Philippe Leduc-Gaudet, Anthony Capobianco, Justine Deshaies, Suzanne Marie-Pierre Ina Lamizana